phatak-dev/blog/_posts/2020-04-08-spark-plugin-part-2.md

 ---
 layout: post
-title: "Introduction to Spark Plugin Framework - Part 2 : API's" date : 2020-04-05
+title: "Spark Plugin Framework in 3.0 - Part 2 : Anatomy of the API" date : 2020-04-08
 categories: scala spark spark-three spark-plugin
 ---
 Spark 3.0 brings a new plugin framework to spark.
 This plugin framework allows users to plugin custom code at the driver and workers.
 This will allow for advanced monitoring and custom metrics tracking.
 This set of API's are going to help tune spark better than before.